markpmlim/ParaboloidMapping/README.md

 ## Outline of programs

 This project consists of two programs: the first one is named **DPMapFromCubemap** and the second one **CubemapFromDPMap**.
 For both programs, the target texture(s) is/are rendered to an offscreen framebuffer object.
 The first program renders a dual-paraboloid map which consists of two 2D textures.
 The second program renders a cubemap (which are six 2D textures).
-Both programs used a separate vertex-fragment shader pair to display the rendered textures on the screen.
+Both programs use a separate vertex-fragment shader pair to display the rendered textures on the screen.
 (We will be compiling and executing the macOS version of both programs for testing purposes.)

 The vertex shaders of both programs are very simple.
 The work of mapping from one projection to another is done by the fragment shaders, **GenerateDPMx.glsl** and **CubeFragmentShaderx.glsl**.